shakacode/react-webpack-rails-tutorial/README.md

 By Justin Gordon and the Rails On Maui Team, http://www.railsonmaui.com

+- If you came to here from the blog article, this example project has evolved.
+See CHANGELOG.md for what's changed.
 - Please email us at [justin@railsonmaui.com](mailto:justin@railsonmaui.com) if you have a ReactJs + Rails project.
 - Please file issues for problems and feature requests.